-- The Subordinate CA requests Revocation in writing. - The Subordinate CA notifies the Issuing CA that the original Certificate request was not authorized and does not retroactively grant authorization. - The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key compromise or no longer complies with the requirements in the relevant sections of the CA/B Forum Baseline Requirements. - The Issuing CA obtains evidence that the CA Certificate was misused. - The Issuing CA confirms that the CA Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice - Statement. - The Issuing CA determines that any of the information appearing in the CA Certificate is inaccurate or misleading. - The Issuing CA or the Subordinate CA ceases operations for any reason and has not arranged for another CA to provide Revocation support for the CA Certificate.
+- 1. The Subordinate CA requests Revocation in writing; - 2.
+The Subordinate CA notifies the Issuing CA that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
+The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key compromise or no longer complies with the requirements in the relevant sections of the CA/B Forum Baseline Requirements; - 4.
+The Issuing CA obtains evidence that the CA Certificate was misused; - 5.
+The Issuing CA confirms that the CA Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice Statement; - 6.
+The Issuing CA determines that any of the information appearing in the CA Certificate is inaccurate or misleading; - 7.
+The Issuing CA or the Subordinate CA ceases operations for any reason and has not arranged for another CA to provide Revocation support for the CA Certificate; - 8.
+The Issuing CA or the Subordinate CA's right to issue Certificates under the CA/B Forum Baseline Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 9.
+Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement; or

-- The Issuing CA or the Subordinate CA's right to issue Certificates under the CA/B Forum Baseline Requirements expires or is revoked or terminated unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository. - The technical content or format of the CA Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties.
+10. The technical content or format of the CA Certificate presents an unacceptable risk to Application Software suppliers or Relying Parties.